Help

 Staff working with students who are struggling with literacy must:

-- Help them understand their literacy difficulties
+- help them understand their literacy difficulties.

-- Help improve their self-esteem and confidence
+- help improve their self-esteem and confidence.

-- Help them look ahead with a more positive attitude
+- help them look ahead with a more positive attitude.

 When you are talking with a student who is struggling to develop literacy skills, try to get them to understand some of the following points:

-- Everybody is different
+- Everybody is different.

 - Everybody is good at something.
 Some students are very good at reading and writing.
 Others have strengths in other areas.

 - Quote from personal experience if possible, as it can be helpful e.g. “I was awful at sport and ball games.
 I longed to be good enough to be in a team.
 I even went to hockey and netball practices.
 All I ever ended up doing was preparing the drinks and refreshments for half-time and the end of the match.
-Unfortunately in school so much of our learning involves reading and writing, but this is less true in life outside school.
-Remember, your literacy skills do Help them to identify their areas of relative strength.
+Unfortunately in school so much of our learning involves reading and writing… but this is less true in life outside school.
+Remember, your literacy skills do not define you as a person.”

 - Sometimes people who struggle with literacy are able to think in a different way from other people.
 Lateral thinking may be a real strength, or the ability to visualise in three dimensions.
 They may be really creative or excel at sport.